 Groundnut chutney is made daily and is so common like rice at home.
-But still the attachment and affinity each of us have towards this is amazing.
+But still, the attachment and affinity each of us has towards this are amazing.
 We have it for chapati, Idli, dosa and many times with Rice too.
-Hot rice, ghee and ground nut chutney and we are ready for the feast!
+Hot rice, ghee, and groundnut chutney and we are ready for the feast!
 For many years, we used to get the groundnut grown in our lands.
-Now we don’t take the hassles of transporting it from so far.
-Still this can’t hindered us from enjoying it, in all its form.
-We have it boiled, roasted and cooked in gravies!
-Most of the times, we even eat the roasted ones just after dinner too!
+Now we don't take the hassles of transporting it from so far.
+Still, this can't hinder us from enjoying it, in all its form.
+We have it boiled, roasted, and cooked in gravies!
+Most of the time, we even eat the roasted ones just after dinner too!

 Roasted Peanuts and Groundnut powder with Garlic, makes my basic things to have in Kitchen.
 This post covers so many aspects.
-Basics of South Indian Cooking, our passion for Ground nuts and not to mention its great paring with Garlic.
-Garlic is another important ingredients in our cooking.
-No Sambar, dal or Rasam is complete without the Garlic.
-Infact, the tadka that Athamma does for Dhal with Garlic is so intoxicating.
+Basics of South Indian Cooking, our passion for Groundnuts and not to mention its great paring with Garlic.
+Garlic is another important ingredient in our cooking.
+No Sambar, dal, or Rasam is complete without the Garlic.
+In fact, the tadka that Athamma does for Dhal with Garlic is so intoxicating.
 It takes you to heaven!
 Many times, hubby on returning home, asks me if Athamma was doing the tadka.
-When I say yes, he says, yes I could smell the garlic ourside.
+When I say yes, he says, yes I could smell the garlic outside.

 And groundnut chutney without garlic is not groundnut chutney.
-I love Garlic, infact I love eating them raw.
+I love Garlic, in fact, I love eating them raw.
 So when it is coupled with my other favorite, the result is so satisfying.
-When Mathy asked us to cook Garlic, I was thinking there is no dish without garlic, though its not the main ingredient, without it the dish is not complete!
-So doesn’t this also make it a main one!
-But time just flew and I didn’t have anything for Jihva and Mathy asked us to think about two recipes, I was racking my mind, when I suddenly remembered my basic powder in my pantry and my favorite chutney.
-Though garlic is added raw to the chutney, I want to think of it as cooked.
+When Mathy asked us to cook Garlic, I was thinking there is no dish without garlic, though it's not the main ingredient, without it the dish is not complete!
+So doesn't this also make it the main one!
+But time just flew and I didn't have anything for Jihva and Mathy asked us to think about two recipes, I was racking my mind when I suddenly remembered my basic powder in my pantry and my favorite chutney.
+Though garlic is added raw to the chutney, I want to think of it as cooking.

 Peanut Garlic Powder